kingmathers92/django-social/README.md

 ## To Do🔧:

+- [ ] Issue with static files storage to be fixed !important
 - [ ] Edit profile
 - [ ] Automatically have as standard profile and background pic as soon as you create user.
 - [ ] Chat feature using websocket